Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

-In this section we provide minimal background on the linguistic properties that we study in this paper: we describe \emph{degree} as a property of degree modifiers, and we describe \emph{polarity-sensitivity} as a property of words that tend to appear in certain types of contexts.
-We also outline the relation between these two properties, as discussed in linguistic literature.
-We will apply the proposed method to experimentally verify this hypothesised relation.
+In this section we provide background on the studied linguistic properties: we describe \emph{degree} as a property of degree modifiers, and \emph{polarity sensitivity} as a property of linguistic items (words) that tend to appear in certain types of contexts.
+We outline the relation between these two properties, as discussed in theoretical linguistic literature.
+We will apply our proposed method to experimentally verify the hypothesised relation.